-- A message is much more general than function call. - E.g., Problem is to make French onion soup.
-Sol: Your instruction is the message, the way the French onion soup prepared is the method, and the French onion soup is the object. - Objects perform operations in response to messages. - Objects respond to messages according to methods defined in its class. - E.g., See the Fig. 7 - 1.
+- A message is much more general than function call. - Eg. Problem is to make French onion soup.
+Sol: Your instruction is the message, the way the French onion soup prepared is the method, and the French onion soup is the object. - Objects perform operations in response to messages. - Objects respond to messages according to methods defined in its class. - $\circ~$ Eg. See the Fig. 7 - 1.
 Send a Brake message to a Car object - 2.
-Send a multiplication \7 message to 5 objects
+Send a multiplication 7 message to 5 object